Annapurna Base Camp Trek Permits & Cost information

 Annapurna is one of the popular trekking regions with the diverse trail leading to different areas of the Annapurna region.
-However, trekkers need permits for Annapurna Base Camp Trek.
+However, trekkers need permits for the Annapurna Base Camp Trek.
 This is the region with the highest pass, Thorang La Pass (5416M), and the highest existing lake Tilicho Lake (4949M).

 With numerous mountains, Mt.
 Annapurna (8091M) remains the highest in this region and the world's 10th-highest existing mountain.
 Annapurna Base Camp Trek also known as ABC Trek has always enchanted thousands of trekkers and is the second most visited base camp after Everest Base Camp (15-Day)